netwerk-digitaal-erfgoed/lod-aggregator/README.md

 `docker-compose build --no-cache crawler`

 No further configuration is needed.
-See Docker-compose.yml and ./scripts/starter.sh for more details on running the JENA tools (sparql, shacl, riot).
+See Docker-compose.yml and ./scripts/starter.sh for more details on how the JENA tools (sparql, shacl, riot) are being called.

 Tools expect data to be in ./data, shape files in ./shapes, queries in ./queries.
 Environment variables (in .ENV) can be set to override these defaults.

-## Download Dataset Description
+## Crawl Dataset Description
 Start with downloading the dataset description only.

 `docker-compose run --rm --user 1000:1000 crawler /bin/bash ./crawler.sh \